moinwiki/moin/docs/devel/development.rst

 Storage
 -------
-Moin supports different stores (like storing directly into files / directories, using key/value stores, using a SQL database, etc. - see `MoinMoin.storage.stores`).
+Moin supports different stores (like storing directly into files / directories, using key/value stores, using an SQL database, etc. - see `MoinMoin.storage.stores`).
 A store is extremly simple: just store a value for a key and retrieve the value using the key + iteration over keys.

-A backend is one layer above, dealing with objects that have metadata and data, see `MoinMoin.storage.backends`), still very simple stuff.
+A backend is one layer above.
+It deals with objects that have metadata and data (see `MoinMoin.storage.backends`) - still very simple stuff.

-Above that, there is misc. stuff in `MoinMoin.storage.middleware` for:
+Above that, there is miscellaneous stuff in `MoinMoin.storage.middleware` for:

 * routing by name to some specific backend (like fstab / mount)
 * indexing metadata and data + comfortable and fast index-based access,